SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

 ### correlationId

 The calling system's unique identifier for this income request.
 Typically, the customer's application ID.
-This will be used to link back to your system if you use push notification via the web hook
+It should be less than 70 characters long.
+This will be used to link back to your system if you use push notification via the web hook or sns.
+The `correlationId` and `incomeVerificationId` should be stored in a reference table for easy usage later.

 ### declaration.grossIncome